CITIES-Dashboard/citiesdashboard.com/frontend/src/Utils/README.md

 ### Overview

 This directory contains utility files that provide essential functionalities and services to support the application's operations.
-These utilities include an AQI guide (used in the Air Quality project page), tracking configurations (for analytics), and general utility functions that enhance the application's features, accessiblity and performance.
+These utilities include tracking configurations (for analytics) and general utility functions that enhance the application's features, accessiblity and performance.

 ### Files

-- **AirQualityIndexHelper.jsx**

-  This utility functions as an AQI guide.
-This guide is presented via a `Popper` component on the air quality page, making it a user-friendly resource for understanding AQI readings.
-It contains detailed descriptions of AQI levels and their potential health impacts, designed to be easily understandable by the general public.
-The guide's content is structured for quick reference, aiding users in making informed decisions based on air quality data.

 - **Tracking.jsx**

-  This file implements user interaction tracking within the application.
-It is designed to capture and report user actions, providing insights into how users interact with the application.
+  This file configures and helps implement user interaction tracking within the application.
+It is designed to configure capturing and reporting of user actions, which helps provide insights into how users interact with the application.
 This data is invaluable for understanding user behavior.

   **Key Features:**
   - Event listeners for user actions (clicks, page navigation, etc.).